vetheve/Daily_Progress_Journal/README.md

 - [ ] **Deploy the application on Heroku** → __0%__
 - Total Progression → __72%__

+__Last commits:__

+- "ADD: Implement and test Endpoints - POST new budget and GET all budget." → *Tests passed successfully*

 ### Issues !

 __Title:__ Test Fails When Checking Budget Balance from GET Request